 We live in a digital world where more and more people are accessing content from their mobile phone.

 Tell a digital college story, and be sure that it’s optimized for mobile.

 By removing the friction from story consumption, you will give yourself a better chance of your story being heard.

 I can’t remember how many printed college brochures I received during my junior and senior years of high school, but it was a ton.

 Looking back, I can’t imagine how much was spent on print costs alone.

-Digital stories offer college marketers a ton of benefits, from increased interactivity and engagement opportunities for the consumer, reduced print costs, easy consumption through the right marketing channels where Millenials are spending their time, to tracking and analytics.
+Digital stories offer college marketers a myriad of benefits: increased interactivity and engagement opportunities for the consumer; reduced print costs; easy consumption through the right marketing channels; and tracking and analytics.

-Our all-in-one solution lets college marketers create compelling digital experiences that tell their college story to prospective students, while providing all of the analytics and campaign tracking features that let college marketers track return on investment.
+Our all-in-one solution lets college marketers create compelling digital experiences that tell their college story to prospective students while providing all of the analytics and campaign tracking features that let college marketers track ROI.